YasinH/HDR2Light/README.md

   - Input images that are bigger than 8k get resized to 8k.
   - Area lights intensity in Mantra is not accurate.
 You need to manually adjust the exposure
-  - Basic texture connections are supported.
-If the texture file is connected or referenced from somewhere else, it will be recognized.
+  - Only basic texture connections to lights are supported.
+Indirect connections will not be recognized
   - The blend amount is quite erroneous, it's better to keep it at the default for now.